Ireland–Spain relations: Post-war relations

 In 1973, both Northern Ireland (as part of the United Kingdom) and the Republic of Ireland joined the European Economic Community (EEC), and Spain followed suit in 1986.
 In July 1986, King Juan Carlos I of Spain paid his first official visit to the Republic of Ireland.
 In 1993, Mary Robinson became the first Irish President to pay an official visit to Spain.
 Since then, there have been numerous visits between leaders of both states.
-Recently, in January 2017, Irish Taoiseach Enda Kenny paid a visit to Spain.
+Recently, in January 2017, Irish Taoiseach Enda Kenny paid a visit to Spain, and in 2024, in the context of the Gaza war, Prime Minister Pedro Sánchez visited Taoiseach Simon Harris in Dublin to discuss support for Palestinian statehood.

 Spain has increasingly become an important tourist destination for Irish travelers.
 In 2016, 1.4 million Irish citizens visited Spain for tourism.
 At the same time, 263,000 Spanish tourists visited Ireland.
 In 2016, 35,000 Spanish nationals studied English in Ireland.
 Several Irish and Spanish airlines provide direct services between both nations.

 Bilateral agreements

-Both the Republic of Ireland and Spain have signed several bilateral agreements (mostly prior to both states joining the European Union), such as an Agreement on the Exchange of Diplomatic Pouches (1935); Agreement on the Exchange of Information regarding Meteorology (1950); Extradition Treaty (1957); Cultural Cooperation Agreement (1980); Spanish Agreement on Renouncing Historic Rights of Fishing in Irish Waters (1980) and an Agreement on the Avoidance of Double Taxation (1994).
+Both Ireland and Spain have signed several bilateral agreements (mostly prior to both states joining the European Union), such as an Agreement on the Exchange of Diplomatic Pouches (1935); Agreement on the Exchange of Information regarding Meteorology (1950); Extradition Treaty (1957); Cultural Cooperation Agreement (1980); Spanish Agreement on Renouncing Historic Rights of Fishing in Irish Waters (1980) and an Agreement on the Avoidance of Double Taxation (1994).

 Trade

-In 2015, trade between the Republic of Ireland and Spain totaled 4.5 billion Euros.
+In 2015, trade between Ireland and Spain totaled 4.5 billion Euros.
 Ireland's exports to Spain include: pharmaceutical products, electrical equipment, perfume and chemical based products.
 Spain's exports to Ireland include: automobiles, clothing and organic chemical products.
-That same year, Irish investments in Spain totaled 200 million Euros while at the same time, Spanish investments in the Republic of Ireland totaled 4 billion Euros.
+That same year, Irish investments in Spain totaled 200 million Euros while at the same time, Spanish investments in Ireland totaled 4 billion Euros.